 Second, you need to clearly state what your limits are.
 They are different for every person.
 What you find obvious may not be obvious to someone else.

-It is also good to name the consequences of that behaviour: consequences for your well-being, consequences for third parties, consequences for the relationship, …
+It is helpful to mention the consequences of that behaviour.
+Consider the consequences for your well-being.
+Also, think about the consequences for third parties and for the relationship.

 We can illustrate this with the example above.
-Suppose that grandmother, despite conversations with her daughter and son-in-law, continues to spoil her grandchildren with cookies, then Anna is forced to say that she will have to look for another daycare for her children on Wednesday afternoon.
+Suppose that grandmother, despite conversations with her daughter and son-in-law, continues to spoil her grandchildren with cookies.
+Anna is then forced to say she needs to find another daycare for her children.
+She must do this on Wednesday afternoon.

-It is important in this conversation to see the other person as someone who is also looking for love and trying to do the right thing, just like you, and not as an enemy.
-It is also important that your desire to be listened to is as great as your willingness to listen to the other person.
+In this conversation, see the other person as someone looking for love.
+They are also trying to do the right thing, just like you.
+Do not view them as an enemy.
+It is important to have a strong desire to be listened to.
+You should also have a great willingness to listen to the other person.

 But sometimes this conversation is not possible.

-The person who hurt you has died or cannot be reached due to dementia, coma, etc. You may not be able to speak to him or her for other reasons: he or she no longer wants contact, it is not safe to be near him or her. come, you don’t know where he or she lives, or you don’t even know who it is.
+The person who hurt you has died or cannot be reached due to dementia, coma, etc. You may not be able to speak to him or her for other reasons.
+They may no longer want contact.
+It may not be safe to be near him or her. come, you don’t know where he or she lives, or you don’t even know who it is.

 Even then it makes sense to vent.